Complying with HIPAA encryption standards; what you need to know

 If you take nothing else away from this article take away: when it comes to HIPAA, “addressable” does not mean “optional”.
 While the encryption standard is classified as an addressable implementation, HIPAA fully expects it to be done.

-Sword & Shield’s HIPAA Compliance Program (HCP) provides a cost-effective way for organizations to ensure on-going compliance with the HIPAA Security, Privacy, and Breach Notification Rules.
+Sword & Shield can help make HIPAA compliance easier on you.
+Our HIPAA Compliance Program (HCP) provides a cost-effective way for organizations to ensure on-going compliance with the HIPAA Security, Privacy, and Breach Notification Rules.

 Request a consultation to get started.